Hunter-Andrew/Capsim-NN-Predictor/README.md

 ## Extracting the Data:

 The data given is presented in pdf files given at the end of each round during the simulation called the Fast Track.
 Specifically, we're interested in pages 5 and 6, as they contain the top products in that segment, what their parameters are, and the CSS.
 In the simulation, there were 3 practice rounds to get us familiar with the game, then we restarted everything to go on to the 8 competitive rounds.
-The fast tracks can be found [here](./fasttracks).
+You can view the [fast tracks here](./fast_tracks).

 While I could manually enter the information from these tables into a useable format for python or a csv file, this would take a long time both when making the project, as well as for any users that want to use the model created in this product to predict their product(s)'s CSS.
 So instead, I copied and pasted the tables from the fast tracks into a text file, where I then created a python script [extract_data.py](./extract_data.py) to extract the information from the text file and put it into a 2d  numpy array.